gammalib/gammalib/doc/source/user_manual/introduction.rst

 Scope
 -----

 This User Manual provides a complete description of the GammaLib C++ library.
-It is equally well suited for beginners as well as experienced users.
+It is equally well suited for beginners as for experienced users.

 Overview
 --------